Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Cards to Help You Earn More Delta Miles

 American Express offers several Delta credit cards (personal and business).
 However, none are a great option for everyday spend.

 For everyday spend, the American Express Everyday Preferred card earns 3X Membership Rewards points per dollar at US supermarkets, 2X points at US gas stations, and 1X point everywhere else, with a 50% points bonus if you have at least 30 transactions in a billing period.
-Or if you have a small business, the American Express Blue Business Plus credit card earns 2X Membership Rewards points per dollar everywhere, up to $50,000 in purchases per year.
+Or if you have a small business, the Blue Business Plus Credit Card from American Express earns 2X Membership Rewards points per dollar everywhere, up to $50,000 in purchases per year, and 1x thereafter.
 These points transfer 1:1 to Delta SkyMiles.

 Alaska Airlines Mileage Plan

 Alaska Airlines’ partner American Airlines has nonstop a nonstop from Charlotte (CLT) and seasonal service from Dallas-Fort Worth (DFW) starting June 6, 2019.
 You can also use Alaska Airlines miles to book connecting flights to Munich on British Airways, Finnair, or Icelandair, or to book flights to Frankfurt (FRA) on Condor.